Holy Week in Malaga 2026: parades and best plans

 🔹 Last procession:

-✨ Highlights of the Malaga Holy Week Events
+✨ Transfers of brotherhoods before the Holy Week of Malaga 2026.

 Holy Week in Malaga is not only lived through its processions, but also thanks to a series of unique and very emotional events that are part of the collective imagination of the city.
 They are special moments that bring together thousands of people and allow to live this celebration in a different and very close way.